-Profile of Kenji Yoshida, CEO
+Profile of CEO Kenji Yoshida

 Message from Kenji Yoshida, CEO

 I was born and raised in Fukui City, Japan.
 My forefathers were originally well-off.
 However, due to the post-World War II farmland liberation policy, their farmland had to be given up.
 My parents tried out various jobs but were not successful, and thus we experienced hard times.
-Still so, I was able to grow up with the love of my parents.
+Nevertheless, I was able to grow up with the love of my parents.

 At the time of graduation from Tokyo University of Science, the job market was in a bad situation and I had to go through several jobs.
 It was during such a time that I got an opportunity to work in the nuclear power department of Taisei Corporation.
 My job was on marine nuclear power plants.
 However, since I had no knowledge on marine architecture, I attended the evening session of Tokai University graduate school on my own money and earned a master’s degree in marine architecture.

 I entered the world of computer graphics wanting to simulate earthquakes with more accuracy and reality than was available at that time.
 That lead me to launch a CAD development department as an in-house venture, fortunately with full support from the company.

 My life as a creator began here in the CG world.
 As in my profile, since leaving Taisei Corporation and becoming independent, I started 7 companies, including CG and VR development companies and a digital creator training school.
 When I was with a game production agency, I produced a virtual idol named “Kyoko Date” in collaboration with Horipro, a big-name Japanese entertainment company.
 Some of you may be familiar.